pubnub/chat-engine/guide/advancedConcepts/advancedSecurity/thirdPartyAuth.md

 > 1. ChatEngine client inputs login credentials to 3rd party authenticator
 > 2. 3rd party returns authKey upon successful authentication
-> 3. ChatEngine server receives authKey and grants/authorizes user access to appropriate ChatEngine channels (for time specified by authTTL) via [PAM](https://www.pubnub.com/docs/pubnub-rest-api-documentation#pubnub-access-manager-pam).
+> 3. ChatEngine server receives authKey and grants/authorizes user access to appropriate ChatEngine channels (for the time specified by authTTL) via [PAM](https://www.pubnub.com/docs/pubnub-rest-api-documentation#pubnub-access-manager-pam).

 # How ChatEngine 3rd Party Authentication Works

 This guide explains how to setup 3rd authentication within the ChatEngine platform.
-Its important to note that the following security pattern is not restricted to using the Facebook Login App service:  it can be used in conjunction with substantially any third-party authentication service.
+It is important to note that the following security pattern is not restricted to using the Facebook Login App service:  it can be used in conjunction with substantially any third-party authentication service.

 ### Login flow to 3rd Party Provider via ChatEngine (e.g. FB Login App):